elniebiet/Remote-Fitness-Monitoring-Mobile-App/README.md

 #Main Features
 ## Device connection:
-this feature allows a user to search for available fitness devices and connect the app.
+This feature allows a user to search for available fitness devices and connect the app.
 A filtered search is implemented so other Bluetooth devices are ignored.
 ## Daily workout analysis: